-- Referring a child if there are any concerns about possible abuse, to the Local Authority, and acting as a focal point for staff to discuss these concerns.
-Referrals should be made by calling the Child In Need duty team. - 2.
+- 1. Referring a child if there are any concerns about possible abuse, to the Local Authority, and acting as a focal point for staff to discuss these concerns.
+Referrals should be made by calling the Child in Need duty team. - 2.
 Keeping written records of concerns about a child even if there is no need to make an immediate referral. - 3.
 Ensuring that all such records are kept confidentially, securely stored and are separate from pupil / students record, are transferred securely and held by the setting where the pupils / students attend until their 25th birthday.
 In the instance of an early help intervention, consideration will be given to the welfare of the child / young person and consult with the family for appropriate transfer of information. - 4.
-Ensuring that an indication of the existence of the additional file outlined above is clearly marked on the pupils' records. - 5.
+Ensuring that an indication of the existence of the additional file outlined above is clearly marked on the pupil's records. - 5.
 Ensuring that all records are kept and retained in line with the "Record retention" policy, Children looked after records are retained for 99 years, and a record is kept and witnessed of the disposal of individual's record. - 6.
 Making sure when a pupil / student leaves, any information regarding safeguarding (current or historic) as well as the child protection file, where applicable, is transferred to the new education setting as soon as possible.
 This should be transferred separately from the main pupil file, ensuring secure transit, and confirmation of receipt should be obtained.
 Receiving schools and colleges should ensure key staff such as designated safeguarding leads and SENCOs or the named person with oversight for SEN in colleges, are aware as required. - 7.
 Ensuring that they, or the staff member attending case conferences, core groups, early help meetings or other multi-agency planning meetings, contribute to assessments and provide a report which has been shared with the parents. - 8.
 Ensuring that any pupil or student currently with a child protection plan who is absent in the educational setting without explanation for two days is referred to their key worker's Social Care Team. - 9.
-Organising child protection induction and update training every 3 years for all school staff. - 10.
-Providing, with the head of school, an annual report for the governing body/trustees, detailing any changes to the policy and procedures; training undertaken by the DSL, and by all staff and governors; number and type of incidents/cases, and a number of children on the child protection register (anonymised)
+Organising child protection training on induction and update training every 3 years for all school staff. - 10.
+Providing, with the head of school, an annual report for the Governing Body, detailing any changes to the policy and procedures; training undertaken by the DSL, and by all staff and The Governing Body; number and type of incidents/cases, and a number of children on the child protection register (anonymised). - 11.
+Liaising with other agencies and professionals. - 12.
+Take lead responsibility for safeguarding and child protection, including online safety, understanding the filtering and monitoring systems and processes in place.